NEOTA-AI/NEOTA-AI-base/README.md

-# NOTA-AI-base
+# NEOTA-AI-base
-the base for nota ai
+the base for NEOTA ai